laurido/Evolutionary_Thinking_2024/week36/Wednesday/README.md

 Before reading the paper, read G5.

-Then, you are going to comment it in groups and answer the questions that you can find in the [shared google docs](https://docs.google.com/document/d/1fFOF-OkJ7cEGPsnrtYN_0w4WoL3BDyWpdSNJKtCj7bk/edit?usp=sharing).
+Then, you are going to comment it in groups and answer the questions that you can find in the [shared google docs](https://docs.google.com/document/d/1PE2yuAdapNSAZIzPYr7VewSzIq8TAQP5zHpx2gPt3rI).

-Each group is going to be in charge of some questions and please write your answers in the google doc file about what you discussed.
+Odd-numbered groups will first address questions 1-6, while even-numbered groups should initially focus on 7-11.